Hometown St. Helena gal changes course

 Our sidewalks are abysmal and hazardous.
 Our streets are like washboards and to see restaurants close on Railroad Avenue has been totally depressing.
 No one refutes that city hall should be bulldozed and completely redone, but even worse is that our city staff has to take a pay cut because we don’t have the financial reserves to support them in a time of crisis.

 Times change --- but as a city we have not kept up with the times.
-We desperately need the revenue that two or three nice hotels could provide through TOT (Transient Occupancy Taxes.)
+We desperately need the revenue that two or three nice hotels could provide through Transient Occupancy Taxes.
 I realize that the Adams Street Property holds a beautiful view of the northern valley and Mount St. Helena.
 But what good is a view if people are just driving through our town and not stopping to eat breakfast and dinner and mosey around?

 I envision a project where a thoughtful developer working with our city leaders could design a hotel that locals could enjoy (drinks on a patio looking out at Mount St. Helena with Uncle Ernie) as well as tourists and be proud of.